 Lasagna for Your Lawn and Other Ways to Prep Your Soil for Winter

 For many people, winter is the time to let the vegetable garden hibernate until spring.
 It's also a great opportunity to naturally and easily build soil structure and fecundity.
 Healthy soil is the pillar of a productive garden.
 If improving your soil for spring planting is something you'd like to do, then right now is the time to start.
+Find out how.

 Plant Winter Wheat and Rye or Other Cold Tolerant Groundcovers

-How it helps: Winter wheat and rye are helpful green manure crops in addition to being traditional food crops.
+How it helps: Winter wheat and rye are helpful green manure crops, in addition to being traditional food crops.
 However, a "green manure" or cover crop is grown strictly for the benefit of the soil and is plowed under rather than harvested.
-Winter wheat and rye grow fast even in cold temperatures (rye, for instance, can germinate down to 35°F), they improve soil structure with their roots, and help prevent runoff of topsoil.
+Winter wheat and rye grow fast even in cold temperatures (rye, for instance, can germinate down to 35°F), improve soil structure with their roots, and help prevent runoff of topsoil.
 They also reduce weed growth in the rainy season.

 How to use them: Plant winter wheat and rye now as winter cover crops.
-They can survive even under snow and should be plowed under in the spring, adding valuable organic matter back into your soil.
+They can survive even beneath snow and should be plowed under in the spring, adding valuable organic matter back into your soil.
 Other winter cover crops more suited to mild winter regions are oats, hairy vetch, and crimson clover.
 Seeds can be purchased from farm and seed supply companies like Seeds of Change.

 Lay Down Compost Under Mulch (AKA "The Lasagna Method")